heatdream/simple-flask-api/README.md

 # simpl-flask-api
-This is a simple Flask-API with a little basic client The API works with the MongoDB Database
+This is a simple Flask-API with a little basic client.\n The API works with the MongoDB Database. \n
-A feature is the Password-Recovery-Email
+A feature is the Password-Recovery-Email.\n